apache/couchdb-documentation/rfcs/004-document-storage.md

 pack({"foo", "bar", "baz"}) = pack({123})
 ```

+Clients SHOULD NOT submit objects containing duplicate keys, as CouchDB will
+only preserve  the last occurence of the key and will silently drop the other
+occurrences.
+Similarly, clients MUST NOT rely on the ordering of keys within an
+Object as this ordering will generally not be preserved by the database.

 An array of N elements is represented by N distinct key-value pairs, where the
 last element of the tuple key is an integer representing the zero-indexed
 position of the value within the array.
 As an example: